Ludovico Tersigni

-Ludovico Tersigni (born 8 August 1995) is an Italian actor and television host.
+Ludovico Tersigni (born 8 August 1995) is an Italian actor.

 Biography

 Tersigni was born in Rome and grew up in Nettuno; he graduated from the Chris Cappell College of Anzio.

 In 2014, he made his acting debut in the film Arance & martello, directed by his uncle Diego Bianchi, which was presented at the 71st Venice International Film Festival.

 Two years later he starred in the role of Ale in Summertime, directed by Gabriele Muccino; since 2015 he has been part of the main cast of the Italian series Tutto può succedere, playing the role of Stefano Privitera.

 In 2016, he was chosen to play Samuele, the main character of the film Slam, presented at the Turin Film Festival and then distributed in cinemas the following year.
 For his role, he learned skateboarding, thus making himself some of the tricks in the film.

 In 2018, he made his breakthrough with the role of Giovanni Garau in the webseries Skam Italia.
 He was then cast as the male lead of the Italian Netflix production Summertime (2020–2022).

-On 20 May 2021, he was announced as the new host of the fifteenth season of X Factor, replacing Alessandro Cattelan.
+On 20 May 2021, he was announced as the new host of the fifteenth season of X Factor Italia, replacing Alessandro Cattelan.
 Since his hosting was poorly received by the public, he was not confirmed for the sixteenth season and replaced by Francesca Michielin.